Code-Institute-Submissions/md-milestone-project-1/README.md

 - Copy is written by me: inspired by [Ueno](https://ueno.co)

 ## Media
-- All phots are mine, and can be downloaded for free via [Unsplash](https://unsplash.com/@21w8y)
+- All phots are mine and can be downloaded for free via [Unsplash](https://unsplash.com/@21w8y)

 ## Acknowledgements